FAQs for "Adding a New Part or Product"

 11. How do I manage inventory levels for a product?

-• Inventory levels can be managed by setting the reorder point, minimum level, and maximum level during the product creation process.
-This helps ensure that inventory is maintained at optimal levels and that stockouts or overstock situations are avoided
+A: Set the reorder point, minimum level, and maximum level during product creation to maintain optimal inventory levels and avoid stockouts or overstock situations.

 12. What is the role of the "Reorder Point" in inventory management?